facebookresearch/hydra/website/docs/tutorials/structured_config/0_intro.md

 It is recommended that you visit the <a class="external" href="https://omegaconf.readthedocs.io/en/latest/structured_config.html" target="_blank">OmegaConf Structured Configs page</a> to learn more later.

 <div class="alert alert--info" role="alert">
-1. The APIs and behaviors described in this tutorial are experimental and may change in a future version<br/>
+1. The APIs and behaviors described in this tutorial are new and are subject to change<br/>
 2. Structured configs are new, please report any issues<br/>
 </div>
 <br/>